-The Office of the U.S. Trade Representative (USTR) is challenging France’s Digital Services Tax as an unfair trade barrier.
-The “new 3 percent tax on revenues earned from online advertising.
+The Office of the U.S. Trade Representative (USTR) is challenging France’s Digital Services Tax, which would impose a 3 percent tax on revenues earned from online activities such as advertising, as an unfair trade barrier.
 Earlier this year, USTR wrote: The U.S. opposes proposals that single out digital services for tax purposes.
 In addition, to the extent these proposals apply almost exclusively to U.S. companies, they raise further concerns of a discriminatory effect on U.S. suppliers participating in EU markets.”

 According to the Peterson Institute’s Gary Hufbauer, “... the tax is discriminatory on its face, flatly contradicting France's obligation to ensure national treatment of foreign digital firms under the World Trade Organization (WTO) General Agreement on Trade in Services (GATS).”